openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>it should provide a fully qualified path in the instance.env file for the Zowe workspace which points to the location of a directory containing a start.sh script</td>
+   <td>The service should provide a fully qualified path in the <code>instance.env</code> file for the Zowe workspace which points to the location of a directory containing a <code>start.sh</code> script</td>
  </tr>
  <tr>